joseftw/jos.enumeration/README.md

 ```

 ### JOS.Enumeration.Database.Dapper
-Contains a custom `TypeHandler` for use with Dapper.
+Contains a custom `TypeHandler` to use with Dapper.

 `dotnet add package JOS.Enumeration.Database.Dapper`